guildai/guildai/guild/tests/resource-flags.md

     >>> project.run("requires-flag-4", {"foo": ""})
     Resolving foo dependency
-    Using output from run ... for foo resource hello requires-flag-4 --FOO ...
+    Using run ... for foo resource
+    hello requires-flag-4 --FOO ...

 Note that the argument `--FOO` is provided as specified by the `foo`